Information for new UK undergraduate students starting a course in September 2021.

 You can apply for a tuition fee loan regardless of what your household income is.

 The tuition fee loan from the government is repayable.
 However, you won't have to start paying it back until after you graduate, and only then once you're earning over the repayment threshold.
-(If you are starting your course in September 2019 the threshold will be £25,000).
-Find out more about repaying student loans
+(If you are starting your course in September 2020 the threshold will be £25,716).
+Find out more about repaying student loans.

-Remember to apply for student finance in plenty of time if youre starting a full-time course at University in autumn 2019.
-Check your eligibility
+Remember to apply for student finance in plenty of time if you’re starting a full-time course at University in autumn 2021.
+Check your student finance eligibility.

 Help with living costs

-It will be paid to you in instalments at the start of each term once you've registered on your course.
+It will be paid to you in instalments at the start of each term once you have registered on your course.

-Information for new UK undergraduate students starting a course in September 2019 will be available on the government's student finance webpage in due course.
+Information for new UK undergraduate students starting a course in September 2022 is available on the government's student finance webpage.

 If your circumstances change